GamingSamurai/LGSM-Web/README.md

 Site
 1. Site settings should be done from the CP, but for now are currently being modified directly in includes/settings.php

-   While using a remote server is possible, the option will be explored further later.
-For now, it appears that remote game server should require the included directory named 'remote'
+   While using a remote server is possible (if I understand the original intent), this option will be explored later.
+It appears that if a remote game server is used then said game server should require the included directory named 'remote'

 original README follows